Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Related Work

 \subsection{Control Interfaces for Assistive Teleoperation}

-A wide range of control interfaces have been explored for robot teleoperation, including joysticks, button-based controllers, and customizable web-based interfaces~\cite{bjornfot2021evaluating,ranganeni2023evaluating,wojtowicz2023stretch}.
+A wide range of control interfaces for robot teleoperation have been explored, including joysticks, button-based controllers, and customizable web-based interfaces~\cite{bjornfot2021evaluating,ranganeni2023evaluating,wojtowicz2023stretch}.
 Higher-bandwidth spatial input devices, such as VR controllers and scaled robot arm twins, have enabled expressive teleoperation for able-bodied users~\cite{hu2025rac,wu2024gello,fu2024mobile}, but remain largely inaccessible to individuals with quadriplegia.

 As a result, users with quadriplegia commonly rely on alternative interfaces such as sip-and-puff systems and mouth-operated joysticks~\cite{da2019development,huo2008introduction}.
-Brain--computer interfaces have also been explored, though many approaches require invasive or semi-invasive sensing to support continuous manipulation~\cite{hughes2020bidirectional}.
+Brain--computer interfaces have also been explored, although many approaches require invasive or semi-invasive sensing to support continuous manipulation~\cite{hughes2020bidirectional}.
 These limitations motivate non-invasive wearable sensing modalities that can capture user intent without requiring overt motion or fine motor control.
 Compared to head-worn interfaces such as HAT~\citep{padmanabha2022hat}, EMG-based control does not require dedicating head motion to robot control, which may better preserve gaze flexibility and situational awareness during teleoperation, and can support users with limited or fatiguing head mobility.